 An individual may create an account on the Living Physics Portal to contribute to the community, customize their site interaction, or take part in member-only features.
-Any contributions made by a user to the Living Physics Portal will be attributed to the user's account profile.
+Contributions made by a user to the Living Physics Portal are attributed to the user’s account profile.
 A user’s account profile may be shared with ComPADRE network editors.
-The Living Physics Portal and AAPT does not otherwise disclose, give, or transfer personally identifiable information to third parties without your explicit permission unless required by law.
+The Living Physics Portal and AAPT does not otherwise disclose, give, or transfer personally identifiable information to third parties without a user’s explicit permission unless required by law.

 Information visible to other Portal users

 Registering on the Living Physics Portal requires being verified as an educator.

 Registered users may contribute to the Living Physics Portal, edit their user profiles, and participate in discussions and community groups.
 Users’ contributions, profiles, and participation are visible to other registered users.
 Users who contribute to the Vetted Library or who manage working groups or events also have their profiles and Vetted Library contributions publicly visible.
 Other users may opt in to having their profiles and participation publicly visible.
 Your email address is never publicly visible.
 You may opt in to having your email address visible to registered users.

 If you wish to participate, please remember that information disclosed is available for viewing by other members of this community.
 Please exercise caution when deciding to disclose any sensitive information on the Living Physics Portal.
 Never submit content if you do not have the authority to share that information publicly.

 The Living Physics Portal also displays the names and institutions of co-authors who are not registered on the Portal, as entered by the submitting author of contributions.
 It is vital for the Portal to display this information to meet academic standards of attribution and citation.
 This information about non-registered co-authors will only be displayed or used in conjunction with materials on which they have contributed.